 - Sales versus consumption, so you can easily compare how your recipes are selling compared to the associated food costs.
 This report also makes it simple to track spillage, extra portions, or theft.

-- Over-stock reports to help you get rid of dead inventory.
+- Over-stock reports help you get rid of sitting inventory.
 Industry data shows that 4-10% of food in kitchens is wasted before it ever makes it onto a plate.

-- Sales-based stock estimation, so that you can have an idea of what inventory is left in between counts.
+- Sales-based stock estimation, so that you can have an idea of what inventory is left in between inventory counts.
 Ingredient levels are harder to track than typical retail inventory levels due to eyeballing, spills, and other activities unique to cooking.
-Restaurant inventory management software is often set up with these things in mind so it keeps a more accurate estimation of available inventory, rather than tracking it exclusively based on menu items sold.
+Restaurant inventory software is often set up with these things in mind so it keeps a more accurate estimation of how much inventory is available, rather than tracking it exclusively based on menu items sold.

-- Smart order forecasting so you can forecast which menu items are likely to increase or decrease in popularity.
+- Smart order forecasting so you can pre-determined which food items are likely to increase or decrease in popularity.

 2. Unique methods of inventory control specific to restaurants